cesarpizarra/gradecalculator/README.md

 The Simple Grade Calculator is a web application designed to assist students in the Bachelor of Science in Computer Science program in calculating their semester grades based on the grading system used in their courses.

+### This is my simple project when I starting to learn html, css and javascript
 ## Features

 - Calculate semester grades based on course grades and credit hours.